What Are the Biggest and Smallest Sizes for Fiberglass Pools?

-Fiberglass pools can be as small as 20 ft. long by 10 ft. wide.
+Fiberglass pools are usually 20 ft. long by 10 ft. wide at the smallest, though they can sometimes be found as small as 15 ft. long and 8 ft. wide.
 They can also get up to 16 ft. long by 40 ft. wide, but not much bigger than that.
 They're transported to your backyard by highway and have to meet those sizing restrictions.

 Biggest Fiberglass Pools